kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise1.rst

 ----------

 - Understanding the data required for QSM and R2*
-- Understanding why we need to correct the phase data before mapping the magnetic susceptibility
+- Understanding why we need to pre-process the phase data before mapping the magnetic susceptibility

 Data Required
 ^^^^^^^^^^^^^